sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2500 - preprocessors/1500 - split-lines.md

 hidden: false
 ---

-Split lines.
+Splits lines.
 This preprocessor is most useful for typewriter-style documents where whitespaces are used for formatting.

 Parameters
 ====